RichardKnop/ragserver/README.md

 # RAG Server

-What is a RAG server?

-> RAG (Retrieval-Augmented Generation) is an AI framework that combines the strengths of traditional information retrieval systems (such as search and databases) with the capabilities of generative large language models (LLMs).

-This project is a generic RAG server that can be used to answer questions about any document.
-However I am mainly using ESG documents to test which is why examples are about scope 1 and 2 emissions, net zero targets etc.
+This project is a generic [RAG](https://cloud.google.com/use-cases/retrieval-augmented-generation?hl=en) server that can be used to answer questions using a konwledge base refined from uploaded PDF documents.
+In the examples, I use ESG data about scope 1 and scope 2 emissions because that is what I have been testing the server with but it is build to be completely generic and flexible.

-I have implemented a bit of ESG specific code in the PDF adapter to try to extract yearly tables from the documents (this type of tables often appears in ESG reports).
-I might eventually remove that part as I am planning to switch to Google's document vision for PDF extraction instead of doing it in code.
-Or  I might use something like a simple factory pattern to support multiple ways of extracting data from PDFs.
+When querying the server, you can specify a query type and provide files that will be used to build the context.
+The server will answer with a structured response depending on a query type as well as list of evidences (files) and specific pages that contain relevant content that was used to generate the answer.

 ## Table of Contents